A field of lush green grass, a blanket of stars above your head, and wind blowing through your hair!

 This landscape artwork provides the viewer with a detailed panoramic view of Venice.

-The meticulous detail done by the artist is so sophisticated that one might even view minute details done on the great cathedral on the right.
+The meticulous detail done by the artist throws emphasis on the minute details done on the great cathedral on the right.

-The boats and the people shown in the landscape give character to the foreground of the painting, making it one of the most famous landscape paintings of all time.
+The boats and the people shown in the landscape give character to the foreground, making it one of the most famous landscape paintings of all time.

 At the time of painting, it is said that Giovanni focused mainly on the architectural designs of the buildings.